 The Holistic Approach to Recovery from Addiction

-It seems obvious enough you would think.
-The basis of an holistic addiction treatment and rehabilitation service or holistic approach to recovery is to treat the suffering individual as the whole person they are.
-But what does that mean in practice in an in-patient rehabilitation programme?
+The basis of holistic addiction treatment and rehabilitation service or holistic treatment programme to recovery is building individual needs, based on the whole person they are.
+But what does that mean in practice holistic treatment options in an in-patient rehabilitation programme?

-Addicted People Should Not Be Defined Solely by Their Condition
+Addicted People Should Be Defined by their Overall Well-Being

 It is common for people to become defined by their illness.
-We can often be found referring to a person simply as an addict, a diabetic, or haemophiliac, for instance.
+We can often be found referring to a person simply as a drug or alcohol addict, a diabetic, or haemophiliac, for instance.
 The condition and its symptoms — in our case addiction — becomes the exclusive focus of attention and, as a result, important dimensions of the patient and his or her life can be obscured, overlooked or trivialised.
 We risk missing something that may be critical to their achievement of recovery.

 The Holistic Treatment Centre

-It is important for the holistic treatment service to have at its disposal a range of complementary therapy options as not everyone will be drawn to and derive benefit from the same thing.
+It is important that the holistic recovery team has at its disposal a range of complementary therapy options as not everyone will be drawn to and derive benefit from the same thing.

 How Do Holistic Therapies Help?

-There is as yet only a small amount of scientific evidence to support some of these therapies.
-However, this is due in most cases to the fact that research into them has still to be undertaken.
+There is as yet only a small amount of scientific evidence to support some of these holistic approaches to treatment.
+However, this is due in most cases to the fact that holistic research as an approach to substance abuse has still to be undertaken.
 Some, like animal-assisted therapies, have shown promise when it comes to lowering anxiety and depression and group-based Art Therapy to improving mental health.
 Early recovery is not without stressful challenges so any non-addictive stress-relieving activity, like meditation, is to be welcomed.